WCAF AT WORK

 In 2022, AFPD's pilot chipper program successfully helped homeowners reduce hazardous fuels and create defensible space around homes.
 Participating homeowners received guidelines for pre-registration, removing flammable brush, and stacking it near the side of the road.
 A contractor, acquired via competitive bid, chipped brush piles and brought them to the Pitkin County Landfill for composting.

-In 2023, in partnership with Pitkin County and City of Aspen, AFPD will offer an expanded chipper program for high-wildfire-risk neighborhoods.
+In 2023, in partnership with Pitkin County and City of Aspen, AFPD offered an expanded chipper program for high-wildfire-risk neighborhoods.

 Did you know?
 Aspen Fire's Prevention team provides resources to help homeowners live wildfire ready.